SAFE-Stack/docs/docs/recipes/client-server/read-data.md

 }
 ```

 > Note the use of `getf` rather than `get`.
-If do not need any parameters, just use `get`.
+If you do not need any parameters, just use `get`.
 See [here](https://saturnframework.org/reference/Saturn/saturn-router-routerbuilder.html) for reference docs on the use of the Saturn router.

 #### 3. Test the endpoint (optional)
 Test out your endpoint using e.g. web browser / Postman / REST Client for VS Code etc.